Quinton Jefferson: Seattle Seahawks (second stint)

-Buffalo Bills
+Buffalo Bills (first stint)

 On March 26, 2020, Jefferson signed a two-year contract with the Buffalo Bills.
 In Week 4 against the Las Vegas Raiders, Jefferson recorded his first career forced fumble, a strip sack on Derek Carr which he recovered himself, during the 30–23 win.
+In the 2016 season, he appeared in all 16 games and started four.
+He finished with three sacks, 23 total tackles (14 solo), one pass defended, one forced fumble, and one fumble recovery.

 Jefferson was released by the Bills after the season on March 10, 2021.

 Las Vegas Raiders

-Jefferson signed with the Las Vegas Raiders on a one-year deal on March 17, 2021.
+Jefferson signed with the Raiders on a one-year deal on March 17, 2021.
+In the 2021 season, Jefferson started in all 17 games.
+He finished with 4.5 sacks, 47 total tackles (17 solo), one pass defended, and two forced fumbles.
+He had a sack in the Raiders' Wild Card Round loss to the Cincinnati Bengals.

 Seattle Seahawks (third stint)

 Jefferson signed with the Seahawks on March 21, 2022.
 He played in 17 games with three starts, recording 29 tackles, two passes defensed, and a career-high 5.5 sacks.

 On March 14, 2023, Jefferson was released by the Seahawks.

+New York Jets

+On April 7, 2023, Jefferson signed with the New York Jets.
+He was named a starting defensive tackle, starting 14 games and recording 34 tackles and a career-high six sacks.

+Cleveland Browns

+On March 19, 2024, Jefferson signed a one-year deal with the Cleveland Browns.
+He was released from the team on November 5, 2024.

+Buffalo Bills (second stint)

+On November 6, 2024, Jefferson was signed by the Buffalo Bills.

+Detroit Lions

+On September 24, 2025, Jefferson signed with the Detroit Lions' practice squad.
+He was signed to the active roster on October 11.